Individuals With Medicare

 If individuals are enrolled in Medicare, they cannot apply for coverage through Covered California because they are already covered.
-Medicare is considered minimum essential coverage (MEC) under the Affordable Care Act (ACA).
+Medicare is considered minimum essential coverage under the Affordable Care Act.
 Covered California does not offer Medicare Advantage Plans or any Medicare supplemental plans, such as Medicare Part D.

 If Covered California enrollees become eligible for, or enroll in, Medicare, it may affect their eligibility for financial assistance.
 They must report their eligibility for or enrollment in Medicare to Covered California within 30 days.
-They should contact Covered California for more information about how their Medicare eligibility/enrollment impacts their Covered California health plan.
+They should contact Covered California for more information about how their Medicare eligibility or enrollment affects their Covered California health plan.
 Covered California does not automatically terminate health plan coverage for Medicare enrollees.

 Covered California and Medicare Supplemental Plans